nofarhai77/OS-pagetable/README.md

 Implementation of simulated OS code that handles a multi-level (trie-based) page table.
 Written in C as an assignment in operating-systems course (Tel Aviv University).

-# Properties & Strucures details
+# Properties & Structures details

 Our simulated OS targets an imaginary 64-bit x86-like CPU.

 pt - pointer to page table (trie) by physical page number.
 vpn - virtual page number (withour offset).
 ppn - physical page number (withour offset).